Optimal Placement of Virtual Inertia in Power Grids

 This is equal, up to the scaling factor $\lambda$, to the left hand side of \eqref{eq:TraceSim}.
 We therefore have

 which is equivalent, up to multiplicative factors and constant offsets, to the cost of the optimization problem \eqref{eq:uniformratio_cost}. \end{proof}

-Again, as in Theorem \ref{theorem: Performance index for primary control cost}, Theorem \ref{theorem: Properties of general performance index} reduces the original optimization problem to a simple convex problem for which the optimal inertia allocation is {\em independent} of the network topology, and in most cases can be derived as a closed form expression of the problem parameters. {\tr While this conclusion can also be drawn from physical intuition, it clearly shows that cost function needs to be chosen insightfully.}
+Again, as in Theorem \ref{theorem: Performance index for primary control cost}, Theorem \ref{theorem: Properties of general performance index} reduces the original optimization problem to a simple convex problem for which the optimal inertia allocation is {\em independent} of the network topology.
+Indeed, the physical intuition of Assumption~\ref{ass: Uniform disturbance-damping ratio} is that the disturbance is dissipated at every node in the same proportion, and thus network effects are negligible.

-Under Assumption~\ref{ass: Uniform disturbance-damping ratio}, we can also identify an interesting special case.
-Assume that the frequency penalty $S$ is chosen proportional to inertial coefficients, $S = c M$ for some $c \ge 0$:
+This setting also allows us to highlight that the cost function for inertia allocation needs to be chosen insightfully.
+For example, consider a frequency penalty $S$ proportional to the inertia coefficients, $S = cM$ for some $c \ge 0$ (including $c=0$):

-This choice corresponds to penalizing the change in kinetic energy -- a reasonable and standard penalty in power systems.
-We have the subsequent result, that follows directly by evaluating \eqref{eq:norm with assumption 1} for this specific choice of $S = c \cdot M$ (which also includes the case where no frequency penalty is considered, i.e. $c=0$, and therefore only angle differences are penalized).
+This choice penalizes the variation in kinetic energy as it decays to zero -- a standard penalty in power systems.
+The subsequent corollary shows that this cost function is independent of (and thus not meaningful for) the inertia allocation.
+The physical rationale is that kinetic energy is dissipated anyways.

-\begin{corollary}{\bf (Kinetic energy penalization with uniform disturbance-damping ratio)} Let Assumption~\ref{ass: Uniform disturbance-damping ratio} hold, and let the penalty on the frequency deviations be proportional to the allocated inertia, that is, $S = c\cdot M$.
-Then the performance metric $\|G\|_{2}^{2}$ is independent of the inertia allocation, and assumes the form
+\begin{corollary}{\bf (Kinetic energy penalization with uniform disturbance-damping ratio)} Let Assumption~\ref{ass: Uniform disturbance-damping ratio} hold, and let the penalty on the frequency deviations be proportional to the allocated inertia, that is, $S = cM$.
+Then the performance metric $\|\mathscr{G}\|_{2}^{2}$ is independent of the inertia allocation, and assumes the form

-where $\lambda = {\tr w_i}/d_{i} > 0$, for all $i \in \until n$, is the uniform disturbance-damping ratio. \end{corollary}
+where $\lambda = {v_i}/d_{i} > 0$, for all $i \in \until n$, is the uniform disturbance-damping ratio. \end{corollary}